 Councillors are elected for a four-year term, with one seat in each ward up for election each year.
 Elections to the county council are held every fourth year.

 Decisions by executive councillors are subject to analysis by a different group of councillors, who meet in scrutiny committees to check and monitor decisions.

 Decisions relating to planning and licensing applications, or other regulatory matters, are made by our Planning, Licensing and Civic Affairs committees.

-Our officers work in services, each of which consists of multiple sections and teams with specific responsibilities.
-Each service is managed by a head of service, most of whom report to one of our two strategic directors.
+Our officers work in groups, each of which consists of multiple teams with specific responsibilities.
+Each group is managed by a member of the leadership team.

 - Read more about our council services

 We run some of our services in partnership with Huntingdonshire District Council and South Cambridgeshire District Council.